-If you know right away that you need to drop a class, try to do so during Drop/Add so that you can add another class, or get part of the tuition refunded.
-We will adjust your financial aid if necessary to your enrollment status at the financial aid census date which occurs after the end of Drop/Add.
-If you decide to withdraw from a class after the Drop/Add period is over, be sure to do so before the last date to withdraw to avoid being given an F grade.
+If you know right away that you need to drop a class, try to do so during the Schedule Adjustment period (also known as Drop/Add), so that you can add another class, or get part of the tuition refunded.
+We will adjust your financial aid if necessary to your enrollment status at the financial aid census date which occurs approximately two weeks after the end of the Schedule Adjustment period.
+If you decide to withdraw from a class, it is best to initiate the withdrawal yourself to avoid being administratively withdrawn or given an F grade.
 You will not have to repay financial aid dollars unless you withdraw from all your classes.
 Even partial withdrawals can hurt your future eligibility, however, because of the Satisfactory Academic Progress requirement to complete 67% of all attempted hours.

 Full Withdrawal - See Title IV Aid and Withdrawals for a more detailed explanation

-The SCC Financial Aid Office will send you a letter detailing any amounts due to SCC and/or to the United States Department of Education.
+The SCC Financial Aid Office will send you a letter detailing any amounts you owe to the U.S. Department of Education, and/or any amounts SCC had to return to the Department of Education that you will now owe SCC.
 You will be given 45 days from the date of that letter to repay both amounts to SCC.
-If you owe funds, there will usually be an amount you owe SCC.
-This must be repaid before you can enroll in classes again, or before you can request a transcript.
-There may also be an amount you owe the Department of Education.
-You must repay this amount or make satisfactory payment arrangements with the Department of Education to remain eligible for federal financial aid beyond the 45 day period.
+If you owe funds to the Department of Education, there will usually also be an amount you owe SCC.
+SCC must be repaid before you can enroll in classes again, or before you can request a transcript.
+If you owe the Department of Education, you must repay this amount or make satisfactory payment arrangements with the Department of Education to remain eligible for federal financial aid beyond the 45 day period.
 If you do not pay within the 45 days, SCC will begin to collect the amount you owe us, and the Department of Education will begin to collect the amount you owe them.